Migration in China: People's Republic of China

 From 1949 to 1985, the net migration rate for China was 0.24, compared with world average of 1.84 from 1950 to 1990.
 Since the mid-1980s, rural to urban migration became a constant social phenomenon.
-Zhao and Sicular report that the number of rural-urban migration doubled between the late 1980s and the mid 1990s.
+Rural workers migrated in large numbers to cities and coastal areas.
+Zhao and Sicular report that the number of rural-urban migration doubled between the late 1980s and the mid-1990s.
 In 1989, there were 8.9 million migrants and in 1994 the number increased to 23.0 million.

+The founding of China's special economic zones prompted migration to the SEZs from across southern and southwest China and workers, particularly younger women, could earn significantly more for factory work in SEZs than they could earn in their hometowns.

+The 1994 fiscal reform also impacted patterns of migration and urbanization in China.
+Under the pre-1994 system of fiscal contracting, township and village enterprises (TVEs) had been an important mechanism of industrialization and most peasants who sought a factory job chose to stay in their hometowns and work at TVEs.
+TVEs began to decline after the 1994 reform and this contributed to major increases in workers migrating to urban areas.

+In 2000, the Chinese government began encouraging westward migration as part of an effort to increase development in China's western and minority regions with a reallocation of technological, human, and financial resources.

 In 2006 it was estimated that China was experiencing a –0.39 per 1,000 population net migration rate.
 According to National Bureau of Statistics, there were 252.78 million migrant workers in China in 2011.

-In 2000, the Chinese government began encouraging westward migration as part of an effort to increase development in China's western and minority regions with a reallocation of technological, human, and financial resources.